 These occur if the abnormal electrical activity affects all or most of the brain.
 The symptoms tend to be general and involve much of your body.
 There are various types of generalised seizure:

-- A tonic-clonic seizure is the most common type of generalised seizure.
+- Tonic-clonic seizures (which used to be called grand mal seizures) are the most common type of generalised seizure.
 With this type of seizure your whole body stiffens, you lose consciousness, and then your body shakes (convulses) due to uncontrollable muscle contractions.

-- A myoclonic seizure is caused by a sudden contraction of the muscles, which causes a jerk.
+- Myoclonic seizures involve a sudden contraction of the muscles, which causes erking movements.
 These can affect the whole body but often occur in just one or both arms.

-- A tonic seizure causes a brief loss of consciousness and you may become stiff and fall to the ground.
+- Tonic seizures cause a brief loss of consciousness and you may become stiff and fall to the ground.

-- An atonic seizure causes you to become limp and to collapse, often with only a brief loss of consciousness.
+- Atonic seizures cause you to become limp and to collapse, often with only a brief loss of consciousness.

 In focal seizures the burst of electrical activity starts in, and stays in, one part of the brain.
 Therefore, you tend to have localised (focal) symptoms.
-Different parts of the brain control different functions and so symptoms depend on which part of the brain is affected.
+Different parts of the brain control different functions.
+This means symptoms depend on which part of the brain is affected.

 Simple focal seizures are one type.
 You may have muscular jerks or strange sensations in one arm or leg.
 You may develop an odd taste, or pins and needles in one part of your body.
 You do not lose consciousness or awareness.